 Military Academy Nominations

-Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: U.S. Military Academy (USMA), West Point, NY; the U.S. Naval Academy (USNA), Annapolis, MD; the U.S. Air Force Academy (USAFA), Colorado Springs, CO; and the U.S. Merchant Marine Academy (USMMA), Kings Point, NY.
-The fifth service academy, the U.S. Coast Guard Academy (USCGA), New London, CT, does not require a congressional nomination for appointment.
+Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: U.S. Military Academy, West Point, NY; the U.S. Naval Academy, Annapolis, MD; the U.S. Air Force Academy, Colorado Springs, CO; and the U.S. Merchant Marine Academy, Kings Point, NY.
+The fifth service academy, the U.S. Coast Guard Academy, New London, CT, does not require a congressional nomination for appointment.

-Your completed nomination application packet for the class of 2023 must be delivered to the Rockwall office by the published deadline.
-Candidates will be contacted, if qualified, for an interview to be conducted in December by Congressman Ratcliffe’s Academy Nomination Advisory Board.
+Your completed nomination application packet must be submitted electronically in the prescribed format by the deadline listed on the application.
+If qualified, candidates will be contacted for an interview to be conducted on a date in November or December when Congressman Ratcliffe’s Academy Nomination Advisory Board conducts interviews.

 Service Academy Applicants must be:

-Please be sure to contact the service academy of your preference directly to establish a pre-candidate file.
-Candidates are evaluated for admission on the basis of academic performance (high school record and SAT or ACT scores), demonstrated leadership potential, physical aptitude, and medical qualification.
+Be sure to contact the service academy of your preference directly to establish a pre-candidate file.
+Candidates are evaluated for admission on the basis of academic performance (high school record and SAT or ACT scores), demonstrated leadership potential, physical aptitude, medical qualification, and other factors.
 Each service academy will be able to answer specific questions and schedule individual medical examinations.
-Due to the rigorous physical program at the academies, all candidates must meet their specific medical and physical requirements.
-(Such examinations are separate from my nomination process and are required prior to receiving an appointment to a service academy.)
 Ultimate selection of appointees rests solely with academy officials and is based on their competitive evaluation of all nominees.

 To obtain catalogs and other specific information on the academies, contact them directly: